Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

 \subsection{Data Processing Decision Model}

-The Data Processing Decision Model provides a structured flow that assists practitioners in selecting appropriate architecture patterns and strategies based on data transformation needs, workload characteristics, and QAs trade-offs.
-It leverages gateways to guide pattern selection according to specific system conditions and quality considerations.
+The Data Processing Decision Model provides a structured flow that leverages gateways to guide the selection of appropriate architecture patterns and strategies, based on data transformation needs, workload characteristics, and QAs trade-offs.
 The decision flow begins with an \textbf{Inclusive Gateway}, enabling multiple paths to proceed simultaneously.
-Table \ref{Tab: DataProcessing} lists the patterns and strategies covered by the Data Processing Decision Model (see Figure~\ref{DataProcessing}).
+Table \ref{Tab: DataProcessing} lists the patterns and strategies covered by the Data Processing Decision Model (see Figure~\ref{Fig: DataProcessing}).

-For multi-stage quantum data processing, \textbf{Pipe and Filter} is triggered.
-It enables structured data flow, supporting \textit{Functionality} through modular processing, \textit{Security} by isolating components, \textit{Maintainability} due to separation of stages, and \textit{Flexibility} for easy replacement or reordering of filters.
-However, it may affect \textit{Performance} because of processing overhead.
-Within the same decision flow, an \textbf{Inclusive Gateway} identifies further paths.
-If the system requires on-demand data handling and dynamic resource allocation, \textbf{Consumer} is selected.
-It improves \textit{Performance} by enabling efficient data retrieval and processing based on demand.
+For multi-stage quantum data processing, the \textbf{Pipe and Filter} pattern is employed to structure the workflow.
+It processes quantum information through multiple sequential stages, supporting complex quantum-classical workflows with a modular and scalable architecture.
+This approach enables structured data flow, supporting \textit{Functionality} through modular processing, \textit{Security} by isolating components, \textit{Maintainability} due to the separation of stages, and \textit{Flexibility} for easy replacement or reordering of filters. \textbf{Pipe and Filter} is particularly useful in quantum software systems, such as Quantum Key Distribution (QKD), where secure communication and efficient data transmission are critical.
+However, it may affect \textit{Performance} due to processing overhead, as the system must handle data flow through multiple stages.
+Within the same decision flow, an \textbf{Exclusive Gateway} identifies further paths.
+If the quantum system requires on-demand data handling and dynamic resource allocation, the \textbf{Consumer Pattern} can be selected.
+In this context, it improves \textit{Performance} by enabling efficient retrieval and processing of quantum-related data based on real-time demands, thereby optimizing computational resources and execution time.
+While originally a classical pattern, its adaptation in quantum software systems, evidenced by its use in repositories such as QMCPACK, demonstrates its relevance in supporting hybrid quantum workloads.
 If the goal is to isolate test logic from data, \textbf{Data-Driven Testing (DDT)} is selected.
 It supports \textit{Interoperability} by allowing flexible data input formats, \textit{Maintainability} through centralized test data, \textit{Modularity} by decoupling test logic, and \textit{Security} by enabling controlled test environments.